Can I Fight A Dog Destruction Order?

 What are the alternatives to a destruction order?

-A declaration of your dog as a nuisance dog or a dangerous dog can be onerous, but it is better than having to have your dog destroyed.
+Control orders, as well as menacing and dog dangerous dog declarations, can be onerous, but it is better than having your dog destroyed.

-If you successfully appeal a destruction order and your dog is given a control order, it is important that you carefully follow all the guidelines and comply with the restrictions.
+If you successfully negotiate for a destruction order not to be applied for in the first place, or argue in court for it not to be made, it is important that you carefully follow all of the rules and comply with the restrictions moving forward.